catapultpgh/main/README.md

 2. Request an invite for our internal google group [here][2]
 3. Wait to get excepted to google group
 3. (Optional) Talk trash on in our irc channel #catapultpgh on irc.freenode.net
-4. [Group Calendar][3] - once you get on the email list, ask someone to get admin permissions to the calendar
+4. [Group Calendar][3] - once you get on the email list, ask someone to get admin permissions to the calendar.
+Once you get admin permissions, you can reserve the conference room.